Nicholas Kristof: Child pornography and nonconsensual pornography

 On December 4, 2020, Kristof published a lengthy look at the website Pornhub and at its parent company, MindGeek.
 Kristof examined how Pornhub routinely has pornographic content on its site involving minors, and he wrote about how Pornhub's reviewers often have to make judgment calls on whether the user-submitted pornographic videos feature underage performers and whether the videos depict individuals engaging in nonconsensual sex.
 Kristof's article included interviews with underage victims who have appeared in videos on Pornhub that were submitted by people who filmed them, in some cases while being raped, and he reported that several such victims had attempted suicide.
-Pornhub denied Kristof's claims, calling them "irresponsible and flagrantly untrue."
-Kristof implored leaders of Canada, where MindGeek is based, to consider why Canada hosts a website that profits off videos featuring rape and children.
-In response, Canada Prime Minister Justin Trudeau on December 4 told reporters outside his residence that "We are always extremely concerned with gender-based violence, with exploitation of minors, with child pornography."
+Pornhub denied Kristof's claims by calling them "irresponsible and flagrantly untrue".
+Kristof implored political leaders in Canada, where MindGeek is based, to consider why Canada hosts a website that profits off videos featuring rape and children.
+In response, on December 4 Canada Prime Minister Justin Trudeau told reporters outside his residence: "We are always extremely concerned with gender-based violence, with exploitation of minors, with child pornography."

-After MasterCard, Visa and Discover banned payments to MindGeek-owned sites based on Kristof's report, several commentators argued that Kristof's solution impacted the many legal, consensual sex workers who rely on MindGeek sites for income.
-Sex Workers Outreach Project USA provided a statement on December 11, 2020 asserting, "the damage they do does not impact the labor as much as it affects the laborers who depend on the Pornhub platform to earn a living.
+After MasterCard, Visa, and Discover banned payments to MindGeek-owned sites based on Kristof's report, several commentators argued that Kristof's solution impacted the many legal consensual sex workers who rely on MindGeek sites for income.
+Sex Workers Outreach Project USA provided a statement on December 11, 2020 that asserted that "the damage they do does not impact the labor as much as it affects the laborers who depend on the Pornhub platform to earn a living.
 Because of this decision, based on fiction and conflated reports regarding the presence of minors being assaulted on its platform, many sex workers will be forced even further into the margins."
 Sarah T. Roberts described the campaign targeting Pornhub as "strangely punitive and uniquely puritanical in an American way."

-In a follow-up article on April 16, 2021 titled "Why Do We Let Corporations Profit From Rape Videos," Kristof provided an update and shared the story of a woman in Alberta who had been drugged and raped by her ex-husband who later posted a video of the assault on Pornhub.
-The video was viewed by more than 200,000 people and in her interview with Kristof the woman shared she had attempted suicide.
-"How do you get your head around 200,000 guys masturbating as you’re being assaulted?" she said.
+In a follow-up article on April 16, 2021, "Why Do We Let Corporations Profit From Rape Videos", Kristof provided an update and shared the story of a woman in Alberta who had been drugged and raped by her ex-husband, who later posted a video of the assault on Pornhub.
+The video was viewed by more than 200,000 people, and in her interview with Kristof, the woman shared she had attempted suicide.
+"How do you get your head around 200,000 guys masturbating as you're being assaulted?" she said.

 Kristof also addressed some of the concerns raised by pro-sex work activists that he was anti-pornography.
-He remarked, "a starting point is to recognize that the issue is not pornography but child abuse and exploitation.
+He remarked that "a starting point is to recognize that the issue is not pornography but child abuse and exploitation.
 We can be sex positive and exploitation negative."

+Japan

+Kristof served as The New York Times Tokyo bureau chief between 1995 and 1999.

+One of Kristof's articles questioned Japanese claims on the Senkaku Islands, prompting objections and protests from Japanese officials, who contested the idea that the islands were seized from China in 1895 as spoils of war.